 ~60 Pre-doctoral candidates

-Faculty laboratories are organized under one of three departmental research programs: Immunology, Microbial Pathogenesis, and Virology.
+Faculty laboratories are organized under one of three departmental research programs: Immunology, Microbial Interactions, and Virology.
 Each laboratory is headed by an independent faculty member pursuing his or her own research interests in collaboration with postdoctoral fellows and graduate students.
 While the laboratories are categorized under these topical research areas, there is considerable overlap of interest amongst the faculty and their individual research initiatives.
 This cross-fertilization of concepts, techniques, and ideas is supplemented by a regular Seminar Series as well as a Student Seminar Series in which graduate students present the results of their research efforts to faculty and other graduate students.

 The goal of our graduate training program is to familiarize students with experimental approaches and methodologies of not only their chosen field of interest, but also the broad cross section of molecular biology, virology, cell biology, biochemistry, genetics, microbiology and immunology that is represented in the Department as a whole.

 The Department currently occupies approximately 25,000 square feet of the new Marsico Hall.
 A significant number of faculty who hold primary appointments in the department have laboratories housed in the adjacent Lineberger Comprehensive Cancer Center as well other departments within the Schools of Medicine, Dentistry, Public Health, and the College of Arts and Sciences.